the-coding-pie/the-coding-pie/README.md

 ### Aravind K---aravind_k28

 Hi there, I'm Aravind, a curious developer (frontend) and a passionate learner from 🇮🇳.
 I ❤️ learning new technologies and building unique & exciting projects.
-And hey, I am a blogger too 🤩.
-Check out my personal space on the internet -> [thecodingpie.com](https://thecodingpie.com/).
+Well efficient in building interactive, feature rich, fully responsive, secure and scalable web apps both in React and Next JS.
+Let's build something exciting?!

 ## 💻 My skills